-Venezuela’s National Assembly approves amnesty bill in first of two votes
+Venezuela passes amnesty bill for political prisoners in first of two votes

 The bill would provide clemency for opposition members and protesters who have been charged with crimes under Nicolas Maduro and Hugo Chavez.